Toyota Prius Review

 There’s a reason most Uber drivers have a Toyota Prius – it’s very economical, pretty comfortable and you can even get them with wipe-clean back seats

 You can only get one engine in the Prius – a 1.8-litre petrol paired with a compact electric motor.
-This combination lets you cruise along at slow speeds in electric-only EV mode or use both the motor and engine together for brisker bursts of acceleration.
+This hybrid combination lets you cruise along at slow speeds in electric-only EV mode or use both the motor and engine together for brisker bursts of acceleration.
 The standard-fit automatic gearbox helps seamlessly blend these two units together and makes the Prius very easy to drive around town.

 It’s impressively comfortable for a hybrid too, and wind noise is mostly muted – even at speed.
 You’ll hear quite a lot of tyre noise on the motorway but it’s still quieter than either the Hyundai or Kia.
 The Prius leans a little more than the Hyundai on tight twisty roads but it comes with an identical five-star Euro NCAP safety rating.
 This makes it a very safe family car that’s well worth considering if you want an economical hybrid that’s also practical.